Constructions for Quantum Indistinguishability Obfuscation: Introduction

 \subsection{Open Questions}

-The main open question is efficient quantum indistinguishabiliy obfuscation for quantum circuits with super-logarithmic number of $\tgate$-gates.
+The main open question is efficient quantum indistinguishability obfuscation for quantum circuits with super-logarithmic number of $\tgate$-gates.
+Another open question is about the applications of quantum indistinguishability obfuscation.
+While we expect that many of the uses of classical $i\mathcal{O}$ carry over to the quantum case, we leave as future work the formal study of these techniques.

 \paragraph{Outline.} The remainder of this paper is structured as follows. \Cref{sec:prelims} overviews basic notions required in this work.
 In \Cref{sec:definitions}, we formally define indistinguishability obfuscation for quantum circuits.
 In \Cref{QiO:Clifford-Circuits}, we provide the construction for Clifford circuits.
-Finally, in \Cref{QiO:Clifford+T:family}, we give our main result which shows quantum indistinguishability obfuscation for quantum circuits, which is efficient for circuits having at most a logarithmic number of $\tgate$ gates.
+In \Cref{QiO:Clifford+T:family}, we give our main result which shows quantum indistinguishability obfuscation for quantum circuits, which is efficient for circuits having at most a logarithmic number of $\tgate$ gates.
+Finally in \Cref{sec:quantum:iO:approx:circuits}, we consider the notion of quantum indistinguishability obfuscation with respect to a pseudo-distance, and show how to instantiate it for a family of circuits close to the Gottesman-Chuang hierarchy.